progwise/timebook/README.md

 Windows users may have trouble with the default installation folder of pnpm:
 `copy %LOCALAPPDATA%\pnpm\pnpm.exe %WINDIR%`

-- Debian users can follow the instructions here:

-1.  **Install Node.js:**

-    **'pnpm'** is designed to work with Node.js, so you need to have Node.js installed.
-You can install it using the following commands:

-    ```bash
-    sudo apt update
-    sudo apt install nodejs
-    sudo apt install npm
-    ```

-2.  **Install pnpm:**

-    Once Node.js and npm are installed, you can install pnpm globally using the following npm command:
+Debian user once Node.js and npm are installed, can install pnpm globally using the following npm command:

     ```bash
     sudo npm install -g pnpm